seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 57) what happen if we delete that password file
 58) Plugins used in Jenkins.
 59) How are you using sonarqube?
-60)Can you explain the cicd pipeline?
+60) Can you explain the cicd pipeline?
-61)What kind of pipeline are you following?
+61) What kind of pipeline are you following?
 62) What is the difference between a declarative pipeline and a scripted pipeline?
 63) What is a multibranch pipeline?
 64) How do you manage the pipeline?
 65) Write a declarative pipeline with 5 stages?
-66)What is elastic trans coders??
+66) What is elastic trans coders??
-67)How do you manage secrets in jenkins ??
+67) How do you manage secrets in jenkins ??
-68)explain about jenkins and pipline's
+68) explain about jenkins and pipline's

 Maven
 =========